opensoars/ezreq/README.md

 ---

+@NOTE
+Lets always translate url to object. (could even use it to allow the old api, whith both a url string and options object)

 ## Impression

 The code below demonstrates `ezreq` usage.
 This code can be used for quick reference, even though it only covers the `GET` method.